 Mr. Hartman has represented clients in the semiconductor, consumer electronics, medical device, navigation, financial services, transportation, automotive, and construction and development industries, as well as in fields of technology such as cybersecurity, enterprise mobility management, digital rights management, integrated circuit design and power management, human-computer interaction, traffic management, heat transfer, and industrial design.
 He has drafted numerous Markman briefs and dispositive motions, taken and defended fact and expert depositions, argued Markman, Daubert, dispositive, and non-dispositive motions, and presented technology tutorials.

-Mr. Hartman is an active member of the International Trade Committee Trial Lawyers Association, for which he serves on the executive committee and as chair of the editorial committee for the Paul J. Luckern Summer Associate Edition of the 337 Reporter.
+Mr. Hartman is an active member of the International Trade Commission Trial Lawyers Association, for which he serves on the executive committee and is a founding member of the young lawyers committee.

 Mr. Hartman received his J.D. from Columbia Law School in 2009 and his LL.M. in intellectual property law from the London School of Economics and Political Science in 2008, graduating with distinction.
 During law school, Mr. Hartman interned with the Kernochan Center for Law, Media and the Arts as well as with an intellectual property boutique law firm, where he worked on patent, trademark, and copyright litigation, including litigation under the Digital Millennium Copyright Act.
 Mr. Hartman holds M.M. and B.M. degrees from the University of Miami.